Neurodiversity as a competitive advantage in business

 Diverse Perspectives

 One of the main benefits of neurodiversity in the workplace is the variety of perspectives it brings.
 Neurodivergent people can bring to the company ways of thinking and problem-solving that lead to innovative and creative ideas.
-By recruiting and retaining neurodivergent individuals in the workplace, companies expand creativity in their teams, which can provide a competitive edge.
+So, if your business is actively recruiting and retaining neurodivergent individuals in the workplace, you can expand creativity in your teams, ultimately providing a competitive advantage.

 Attention to Detail